BafflingCandy/Agentic-Web-Palace/README.md

 ## Run the agents

 Create an API key with the provider selected in the project YAML.
-Codex does not expose a reusable “Codex API key”; ChatGPT/Codex product access and API billing are separate.
 Store keys only in environment variables or a secret manager:

 ```powershell
 $env:OPENAI_API_KEY = "your-key"